W1nterF/largenumbers/README.md

 To select a 64-bit key, it will take twice as much time, and so on.

-Unfortunately, the brute force cycle will not be able to reach its logical end, as the time to select all 10 generated keys is approaching infinity.

 **It is clearly seen how quickly the required time began to increase with increasing key length.**

 *We can conclude that passwords containing less than 8-10 characters are not strong.
 Increasing the key length, using different registers, special characters, will increase the required time to guess your key!*